YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUTEXLCKALERT
 ---------------------

-MUTEXLCKALERT, Mutual Exclusion subsystem ALERT - Lock attempt threshold crossed for region rrrr.
+MUTEXLCKALERT, Mutual Exclusion subsystem ALERT - lock attempt threshold crossed for region rrrr.
 Process pppp is in crit cycle cccc.

 Run Time Error: This warning indicates that a process could not obtain a critical section lock for region rrrr even after waiting longer than the YottaDB determined threshold (approximately 45 seconds), because the critical section lock was held by another process pppp that entire time. cccc is the crit cycle count which YottaDB increases by one every time it successfully grants the mutual exclusion (mutex) lock to a process. cccc provides a measure of the frequency of mutex lock usage.
 MUTEXLCKALERT messages indicate that process pppp is blocking access to region rrrr for inappropriately long periods of time and thereby impacting performance for other processes that need access to that region.